morganecf/deep-learning/README.md

 The data prep code can be found in `sigilizer/`.
 The DCGAN code was slightly modified to run on FloydHub and can be found in the following places:

 * Command to execute training job: https://www.floydhub.com/morganeciot/projects/sigilizer
 * Repository where code & data are found: https://www.floydhub.com/morganeciot/datasets/sigilizer

+**NOTE** that the FloydHub sigilizer repository modifies the original GAN code to work with floyd's input/output handling.

 ## Using FloydHub
 [FloydHub](https://www.floydhub.com/) is a bit of toy alternative to AWS for running deep learning projects.
 I'm using it for personal projects but wouldn't recommend it for anything larger (for example, you can't even ssh into the cluster your project is running on).
 But it circumvents having to setup your own deep learning environment and allows you to compute on their GPU clusters, meaning I can reduce my train time from hours/days to mere minutes.